HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

             - Decreased Network Latency
                 - Choose a region close by to reduce latency, but more important is just to be consistent (e.g., us-west1-b)
   		 - Zone
     		    - As above, pick a consistent zone so all of your servers spawn in the same place
 	- Machine type
 	     Can be customized in 'Machine type' dropdown under custom.
              Otherwise select a compute instance that fulfills your needs
+	     - select n1-standard1 for workshop.
+	     - different machines types cost different amounts based on compute  power  (ram, processor, etc)

 		For testing purposes we can use n1-standard
-            		With heavy computing, you can pick a server with more CPUs and more RAM.
+            	With heavy computing, you can pick a server with more CPUs and more RAM
         - Boot Disk
-            Allows you to change the Operating System ???Later show option to store a compute engine snapshot and restore here???
+            Allows you to change the Operating System

+	OPTIONAL:
+          Store a compute engine snapshot and restore
+              - Under Compute Engine (left) Go to disks (dropdown)
+              - Go to create snapshot
+                - you  will see a dropdown of your Instances
+                - on the right you will see actions
+                  - hit  "Create Snapshot"
+                  - name your snapshot (i.e based on your vm instance)
+                  - source  disk represents the  vm you are  snapshotting
+              - then make snapshot from that  instance
+              - Under Compute  Engine (left)  go to snapshot
+                - here we can  create an instance with more/less/same  compute as  before with the  same file  directories as  			  your instance
+                - steps will be the same as creating an instance

      - Series
      	- select N1 for  workshop
      	- type of server processor
-	 - Machine Type
-		- select n1-standard1 for workshop.
-		- different machines types cost different amounts based on compute  power  (ram, processor, etc)

 	- **Identify and API access**
 	    - Select 'mining-clinical-dev' in dropdown.
 This gives read/view access and create job access This is the most important for accessing BigQuery.
 You should have